 You’ll often hear this plastic referred to as bubble plastic across multiple brands.

-Innova is known for their Blizzard Champion plastic.
+Innova is known for its Blizzard Champion plastic.
 These discs get as low as 130 grams.
-They’re a durable, reliable and high quality plastic.
+They’re durable, reliable, and high-quality plastic.
 This plastic is created by injecting microbubbles into their Champion plastic.

 The Beast from Innova is a great way to disc up to a faster speed disc in a lighter weight.
-Check them out on infinitedisc.com
+Click to get a Beast from infinitediscs

-Discraft has their Z Lite discs that come in weights as low as 140 grams.
-These disc are also super durable and high quality plastic.
+Discraft has its Z Lite discs that come in weights as low as 140 grams.
+These disc are also super durable and high-quality plastic.
 The Z Lite has a little less grip than their other stock plastics but should be a great choice for your bag.

-A Cyclone would be a perfect light weight driver from Discraft.
-Get on at infinitediscs.com
+A Cyclone would be a perfect lightweight driver from Discraft.
+Click to get a Cyclone from infinitediscs

 Bag an Escape in Dynamics Discs Lucid Air plastic and watch this add some distance to your drives.
-Get them on infinitedisc.com
+Click to get a Lucid from infinitediscs

 As you might have guessed lighter discs are good to start with.
 They’re not the only ones you should have though.